1989 Baltimore Orioles

 Ballard (18-8, 3.43) and Milacki (14-12, 3.74) led the staff, with Ballard finishing 5th in the league in wins.
 Olson (5-2, 27 Sv, 1.69), Mark Williamson (10-5, 9 Sv, 2.93) and Kevin Hickey (2-3, 2 Sv, 2.92) were the top relievers.
 Schmidt (10-13, 5.69) was the weak link in the rotation.

 The one-year improvement was great, but it would take another few years before the team was a consistent contender.
 In 1991, the Orioles fell back to 6th place, 14 games below .500.
-However, starting in 1992, the team put together a string of winning seasons, culminating in postseason appearances in 1996 and 1997, with CF Brady Anderson, who had first emerged in 1989, and of course the great Cal Ripken Jr., providing the link to the Cinderella team of 1989.
+However, starting in 1992, they put together a string of winning seasons, culminating in postseason appearances in 1996 and 1997, with CF Brady Anderson, who had first emerged in 1989, and of course the great Cal Ripken Jr., providing the link to the Cinderella team of 1989.